Set up ads

 • At least one eligible headline must be available for each position.
 You can't pin all of the headlines to the same position.
 A headline will only be eligible for its pinned position, or any position if not pinned.
 Bing AI chooses the best headline per position when ads are shown.

 • At least one eligible description must be available for each position.
 You can't pin all of the descriptions to the same position.
-A description is only be eligible for its pinned position, or any position if not pinned.
+A description is only eligible for its pinned position, or any position if not pinned.
 Bing AI chooses the best description per position when ads are shown.

 • For example, you can have 3 descriptions pinned to position 1, as long as you have at least one description that is either not pinned or pinned to position 2.

-Update an existing responsive search ad
+Update an existing Responsive Search ad

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.

 2. In the ad table, select the pencil icon pencil icon next to the ad you would like to edit.